 If you’re planning to get away for the mid-year holiday, perhaps for the summer (for our Northern readers) or to avoid the winter (our Southern readers) why not veer off the beaten track in search of new experiences?
-Tribal Calling has conducted a list of our top five favourite holiday destinations, off the beaten path, that should be on everyone’s agenda!
+We have conducted a list of our best summer travel destinations, off the beaten path, that should be on everyone’s agenda!

 We’ve scoured the world over in a quest to find the perfect destinations for the mid-year holiday season with fewer crowds that offer similar perks to their more popular counterparts.

-Whether you wish to discover a place you’ve never even heard of before, or are in search of deeper, richer, and more authentic travel experiences – we hope to inspire you to take the road less travelled with our top five favourite off the beaten track holiday destinations for this summer.
+Whether you wish to discover a place you’ve never even heard of before, or are in search of deeper, richer, and more authentic travel experiences – we hope to inspire you to take the road less travelled with our Best Summer Travel Destinations, off the beaten path.

-Kicking off our list is the Pacific Island nation, Vanuatu.
+Kicking off our list of the best summer travel destinations, off the beaten path is the Pacific Island nation, Vanuatu.
 Remote islands, rich culture, relaxing beaches and world-class diving – need we say more?

 Why we love it: because how could we not?